As hard as it is to believe,

 -A box of cigars: check.

 Now, some of you spiritual sluggards may think that monkdom is one monolithic flying wedge of undifferentiated belief.
 Nothing could be farther from the truth.
-(Well, the statement, "When acid is added to an aqueous solution, the pH rises (!)," is farther from the truth, but that is neither here nor there—though there may be other places we could look.)
+(Well, the statement, "When acid is added to an aqueous solution, the pH rises (!)," is farther from the truth, but that is neither here nor there—though it may be somewhere else.)

 As a matter of fact, different monastic orders say truly catty things about one another.
 For example, Benedictines may tell you that Franciscans drink too much; Franciscans may tell you that Dominican choirs don't sound much better than Little Richard (or, Parvus Ricardus, as they put it); the Carthusians, of course, invented the color chartreuse, "But what have they done for us lately?” ask most other monastic orders.
 Trappists, of course, don't talk about other monks because Trappists have taken a vow of silence, which they break only once a year to complain about the incessant racket of sandals shuffling in the abbey corridor.
 And no one has anything good to say about a cappuccino whipped up by a Capuchin friar (though the Capuchin monkey, cebus capucinus, native to Central and South America, is said to brew a pretty tasty cup of Java, which is nowhere even near Central or South America).